 - Doctors completing a regular practice review.

-Notes review process
+Notes review alternative option

 The following may have their notes assessed by an appropriate person, though this review does not count as an audit for recertification purposes: